 LENS Curriculum Initiative

-The CCP's new LENS initiative generates space for collective inquiry through visual and archival materials.
+LENS is the CCP's new initiative in expanding photographic education.
+It aims to generate space for collective inquiry and inclusive, integrative learning models through visual and archival materials.
 We invite educators from all disciplinary backgrounds to develop with us critical and creative learning experiences based on your course and your pedagogical goals.

 We ask that educators submit a LENS request form no later than September 09, 2019 for the fall semester and January 27, 2020 for the spring semester.
 Ideally, we would like to collaborate with you at the same time you are planning the course syllabus, in order to optimize the experience for you, your students, and your curriculum.
 For questions, please reach out to Associate Curator, Dr. Meg Jackson Fox, at JacksonFoxM@ccp.arizona.edu.